slowe/jsFITS/README.md

 For this library to work it has two dependencies:

 * [binaryajax.js](http://www.nihilogic.dk/labs/binaryajax/binaryajax.js) -- this does the XMLHttpRequest and the bit extraction.
 It is created by Jacob Seidelin and is only about 6.2 kB;
-* [excanvas.js](http://code.google.com/p/explorercanvas/) -- this is used to allow canvas support on Internet Explorer;
+* [excanvas.js](http://code.google.com/p/explorercanvas/) -- this is used to allow canvas support on Internet Explorer (41.6 kB).

 Limitations